skial/klas/README.md

 6.	`RETYPE`

 `RETYPE` will only run after `DEFAULTS` if any pending calls to `uhx.macro.KlasImp.retype` exist.
-Otherwise it runs when ever it is called with `uhx.macro.KlasImp.retype`.
+Otherwise it runs whenever it is called with `uhx.macro.KlasImp.retype`.

 ## Example